 Task - Page Action Build - Build Enter the script or command to build the application.
 This can be an Apache Ant or Visual Studio command, but can also be tailored depending on your development environment.
 Note: Remember to select a parser to get directly to the source code in the event of any errors.
 The parser field is on the same page and offers support for many languages.
 Build - Clean Enter the script or command to clean the previous build.
 This is the command line you would normally issue to build your system.
 This can be an Apache Ant or Visual Studio command depending on your development environment.
 Test - Test Enter the script or command to test the application.
 This is typically where an nUnit or jUnit invocation might be configured, but it just as easily could be any procedure or program.
 Test - Testpoints Specify where the output from a Testpoint run is sent.
 Debug - Platform Specify the debugging platform, the application to be debugged, and the mode of debugging (attach to process or run).
 Debug - Tracepoints Specify where the output from Tracepoints encountered during a debug session are sent.
 Debug - Workbench For .NET projects, the assembly to load.
 Not required for Java.
-Debug - Runtime Host Specify the Runtime Host.
-Source Control - Merge Source
+Debug - Runtime Host Allows Enterprise Architect to launch the program to be debugged using a command line.
+This is typically used for Mono or Java programs that use a socket transport for debugging.
+This command is executed prior to the Debugger being run.
+The Port number specified in this command should be the same value passed to the 'Port' option in the Debug page.
+When the Debugger starts, it will attempt to connect to the runtime on this